State Farm Says That Shannen Doherty Is Using Her Cancer To ‘Garner Sympathy’ At Trial

-Shannen Doherty recently publically announced the return of her cancer after three years of remission.
+Shannen Doherty recently publicly announced the return of her cancer after three years in remission.
 The news comes amidst a tense lawsuit with her insurance company, State Farm.
 The company is now alleging that Doherty is using her illness to elicit sympathy at trial, reports TMZ.

-The Inquisitr reported the tragic news yesterday, writing that the actress had kept her diagnosis a secret while filming the Beverly Hills, 90210 reboot, but opted to break the news publically herself so she could control the narrative.
+The Inquisitr reported the tragic news yesterday, writing that the actress had kept her diagnosis a secret while filming the Beverly Hills, 90210 reboots, but opted to break the news publicly herself so she could control the narrative.
 Doherty told E!
 News that she expected the diagnosis to be revealed in court documents and didn’t want anyone to find out about it before she had the chance to announce it herself.

 The 48-year-old actress sued State Farm after she alleged they neglected to pay her the $2.7 million needed to make necessary repairs to her home, which was heavily damaged by the 2018 Woolsey Fire in California.

-Per the TMZ article, State Farm claims they already gave her more than $1 million in damages and did not owe her anymore since they say there was no structural damage to her home.
+Per the TMZ article, State Farm claims they already gave her more than $1 million in damages and did not owe her any more since they say there was no structural damage to her home.
 The former Beverly Hills, 90210 star is reportedly suing for the full $2.7 million.

 “Instead of living out her remaining years peacefully in her home, Ms. Doherty remains displaced and battling with her insurance company,” said a statement from the star’s lawyers received by E!
 News.

-Initially, State Farm said that while they empathized with Doherty’s circumstances, they felt they had done all that was required of them in regards to fixing her home.
+Initially, State Farm said that while they empathized with Doherty’s situation, they felt they had done all that was required of them in regard to fixing her home.

 However, earlier today, TMZ published an article that included a statement from the company that accused Doherty of trying to use her cancer to gain sympathy from the judge in court.